conan-io/conan-io.github.io/_posts/2026-06-23-ROS-2-in-your-Conan-workflow.markdown

 cmake_layout
 ```

-Install it.
-The heavy build already happened during setup, so this just
-materializes the activation scripts and is essentially instant:
+Now is time to install the ROS Kilted package.
+The `--build=missing` argument will
+compile ROS Kilted and its dependencies from source (as there are no binary packages created yet),
+so expect it to take a while.
+However, it is a one-time cost: the binaries land in your Conan
+cache and are reused by every project that follows.

 ```bash
 conan install --profile=../ros-conan/profiles/ros --build=missing
 ```
+After the compilation and creation of the binary packages, we can activat

-Activate the Conan run environment and launch turtlesim, exactly as the
-official tutorials do:
+the Conan run environment and launch turtlesim, exactly as the official tutorials do:

 - On Linux / macOS: